 This painting epitomizes the concept of Manifest Destiny in 19th-century America.
 In the 1800s, many Americans felt it was their justifiable, God-given duty to colonize the American west all the way to the Pacific ocean.

 Take a look at this painting with your child and discuss it.
 You can use these tips for looking at art with kids.
 As always, don’t give any information about the painting or what it is about before discussing it with the kids.
 Let them figure it out for themselves.

 - What’s going on in this painting?

 - Compare and contrast the left side of the painting with the right side of the painting being sure to address the following areas: transportation, color, people, land, sky, animals, technology, emotions.
-(Instead of this question, use this free printable activity sheet to have students work alone or in groups to analyze this painting.)

 - Which direction is everyone moving in the painting?
 Why?
 What does this represent?

 - Only one group of people look back in this painting.
 Who is it, and why are they looking back?